dng24/intl-iot/model/model_details.md

 Two newline-delimited text files are produced, one of which contains file paths to pcaps for training models, while the other one contains file paths to pcaps for validating the models.
 Two-thirds of the pcap paths will be randomly selected and written to the training text file, while the rest will be written to the testing text file.
 If an existing text file is passed in, none of the paths in that text file will be written again to either text file.

-### raw2intermediate.sh
+### src/s2_7_decode_raw.py

 #### Usage

-Usage: `./raw2intermediate.sh exp_list out_imd_dir`

-Example: `./raw2intermediate.sh exp_list.txt tagged-intermediate/us/`

-This script decodes data in pcap files listed in the `exp_list` text file into human-readable text files using TShark.
+This script is the second and seventh steps of the model pipeline and the second step in the data preprocessing and prediction phases.
+The script decodes data in pcap files (whose filenames are listed in a text file) into human-readable text files using TShark.

+Usage: `python3 s2_7_decode_raw.py exp_list out_imd_dir [num_proc]`

+Example: `python3 s2_7_decode_raw.py exp_list.txt tagged-intermediate/us/ 4`

 #### Input

 `exp_list` - The text file that contains paths to input pcap files to generate the models.
-To see the format of this text file, please see the `exp_list.txt` section of [model_details.md](model_details.md#exp_listtxt).
+To see the format of this text file, please see the [traffic/](#traffic) section below.

 `out_imd_dir` - The path to the directory where the script will create and put decoded pcap files.
 If this directory current does not exist, it will be generated.

+`num_proc` - The number of processes to use to decode the pcaps.
+Default is 1.

 #### Output

 A plain-text file will be produced for every input pcap (.pcap) file.
 Each output file contains a translation of the raw input file into human-readable form.
-The raw data output is tab-delimited and is stored in a text (.txt) file.
+The raw data output is tab-delimited and is stored in a text (.txt) file at `{out_imd_dir}/{device}/{activity}/{filename}.txt` (see the [traffic/](#traffic) section below for an explanation of `device` and `activity`.

 If an output file already exists, TShark will not run with its corresponding input file, and the existing output file will remain.
 If TShark cannot read the input file, no output file will be produced.